JDiaz0523/Psi_analysis/README.md

 ### **plot.Psi.matrix**
 ---
 #### **Description**
-The `plot.Psi.matrix` function visualizes a Psi-matrix using a dual pseudocolor scale designed to emphasize the significance of zero in the Psi-scale (ref).
+The `plot.Psi.matrix` function visualizes a Psi-matrix using a dual pseudocolor scale designed to emphasize the significance of zero in the Psi-scale ([Díaz et al., 2026](https://doi.org/10.1038/s42003-026-10357-y), Figs. 6, 8, and 10).
 The function applies two separate color gradients—one for negative values and another for positive values—that meet seamlessly at zero with a shared black color.
 This ensures clear visual differentiation of positive and negative regions in the matrix.

 To accommodate the expected distribution of Psi-values (mostly positive), the positive color gradient spans a broader range and includes more levels of colors, as defined by the grad.ratio parameter (typically at least three times the span of the negative range).